ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/_review.md

             The Supermicro server is designed to support A100X with correct orientation for its ethernet ports
     - questions:
         question: >
-            Which statement is corrected?
+            Which statement is correct?
         answers:
-            - "Regular Linux kernel should be enough for supporting 5G stack"
+            - "Regular Linux kernel is sufficient for supporting the 5G stack"
-            - "Low latency Linux kernel must be required for supporting 5G stack"
+            - "Low latency Linux kernel is required for supporting 5G stack"
         correct_answer: 2
         explanation: >
-            Low Latency Kernel minimize the time it takes for the operating system to respond to events and processes, it is essential for latency sensitive of processes in 5G stack.
+            Low Latency Kernel minimizes the time it takes for the operating system to respond to events and processes, it is essential for the latency sensitive processes in the 5G stack.
     - questions:
         question: >
-            What is potential issue with a 2P server?
+            What is the potential issue with a 2P server?
         answers:
             - "PCIe devices sit on different node from the CPU"
             - "Cross socket communication overhead"
-            - "Sometime can't put PCIe device and CPU on same node"
+            - "Sometimes you can't put the PCIe device and CPU on same node"
             - "All the above"
         correct_answer: 4
         explanation: >
-            Explain all potential issues related to multiple socket server
+            These are all potential issues related to multiple socket servers.
     - questions:
         question: >
             What is isolcpus?